|The Frankfurt-Tipp rating:|

 |Genre:||Sci-Fi, Adventure, Drama|

-But those who expect a story that focuses on the development of the inconspicuous Ender into a military genius will see that Asa Butterfield ("Hugo Cabret") delivers a really convincing performance that makes it clear towards the end that Ender is not an ice-cold soldier, but always a child for whom cruel reality is simply a game for a long time - until he realizes the consequences of his unique talent.
+But those who expect a story that focuses on the development of the unassuming Ender into a military genius will realize that Asa Butterfield (Hugo Cabret) in particular delivers a truly convincing performance that, especially towards the end, makes it clear that Ender is precisely not a stone-cold soldier, but always remains a child for whom the cruel reality is simply a game for a long time - until he realizes what consequences his unique talent really has.

-So if you can be satisfied with only a few action sequences and if you manage to look under the surface of the story, this bestselling movie will offer you great science fiction cinema.
-And for these viewers the following also applies: absolutely worth seeing!
+So if you can be satisfied with only a few action sequences and if you manage to look beneath the surface of the story, you will be treated to some really great science fiction cinema with this bestselling adaptation.
+And for these viewers then also applies: absolutely worth seeing!